SanamChoudhary/SkillTree/README.md

 ## Overview

-DuckPal presents CS topics as an interactive skill tree — start from **CS Basics** at the top and unlock nodes across 8 branches as you progress.
+This project presents CS topics as an interactive skill tree — start from **CS Basics** at the top and unlock nodes across 8 branches as you progress.
 Each node includes a description and curated learning resources.
 Progress is saved automatically in your browser.

 ### Skill Branches